 The Origins of Lasagna

 Where did lasagna come from?
 Who created the first lasagna dish?
 First, let it be known that lasagna is one of the oldest Italian dishes, at least in the top five.
 Lasagna is the Italian word for a wide, flat-shaped pasta.

 The first-ever recorded lasagna recipe comes from the Middle Ages.
 Lasagna is thought to come from the city of Naples, in the southern Italian region of Campania.
 The recipe was first recorded in the Liber de Coquina (aka The Book of Cookery).
 This book was written in the 14th century and is one of the oldest medieval cookbooks that's actually held together by stitching.
-Two manuscripts are known to exist and are perfectly preserved and well taken care of at the Bibliothèque Nationale in the beautiful city of Paris, France.
+Two manuscripts are known to exist, and they are perfectly preserved and well taken care of at the Bibliothèque Nationale in the beautiful city of Paris, France.

 The original recipe calls for making the lasagna noodles from scratch.
 However, it's not so much of a noodle—it's more like a sheet.
 One huge lasagna sheet that fits perfectly in a casserole dish is exactly what the original lasagna recipe calls for.

 The original recipe also calls for powder fort (which I explain below).
 I recommend trying it if you're really interested in trying the authentic recipe.
 It's not every day that you can try the oldest, most original, lasagna recipe . . . or can you?

 Powder fort is what was used before meat sauce was preferred.
 Depending on how many layers you want to add (and the size of your casserole dish), you may have to double, triple, or even quadruple the recipe below.

 - 1/4 cup powdered ginger